torchbox/wagtail-grapple/docs/contents.rst

 Welcome to Wagtail Grapple's documentation!
 ===========================================

-There is a range of GraphQL packages for Python and sepcifically Django.
+There is a range of GraphQL packages for Python and specifically Django.
 However, Getting these packages to work out of the box with an existing infrastructure without errors isn't as easy to come by.